What is Marine Aquaculture?

 In the southeast region (Gulf of Mexico and South Atlantic states, Puerto Rico and the U.S. Virgin Islands), marine aquaculture focuses on stock enhancement (i.e., the release of juvenile fishes to supplement wild populations), food production, research, and restoration efforts.
 Species cultured in the region include oysters, clams, shrimp, red drum, almaco jack, spotted seatrout, summer flounder, snook, pompano, black seabass, and algae.

-Most culture occurs on land in tanks or ponds as well as in coastal areas or state waters.
 More information on NOAA’s role in marine aquaculture can be found on the Office of Aquaculture website.
-Search for NOAA funding opportunities specific to marine aquaculture here.

 Live Rock in the South Atlantic and Gulf of Mexico